 The DOS’ hiring timeline was 203 days, and I was given 6 months to implement the Office of Personnel Management’s (OPM) End-to-End (E2E) 80-day hiring model and comply with an Office of Management and Budget (OMB) mandate to reform government hiring across DOS.
 I was fully accountable to the Deputy Under Secretary, Principal Deputy Assistant Secretary, and OPM.
 Likewise, I was committed to providing world-class service to our 20,000 customers, including employees, foreign service officers, political appointees, and senior executives.

 To accomplish this strategic and herculean task, I partnered with key members of the DOS HR community to build support and promote a sense of ownership in the overall hiring reform process.
 Concurrently, I organized several focus sessions and led the development of an “as-is” current hiring model, including mapping of each step of the process to identify potential barriers along with methods to overcome each.
 For example…

-There is more to this Results Driven ECQ story to include incorporating this client’s knowledge of HR systems and processes, partnerships with stakeholders and many repetitive reductions in processes and people.
+There is more to this SES Results Driven ECQ example to include incorporating this client’s knowledge of HR systems and processes, partnerships with stakeholders and many repetitive reductions in processes and people.
 Additionally reducing 203 to 80 days of the new process developed.

 A second example of a Results Driven story is best practice.